-In the event of an uninsured motorist accident, you may be able to make a claim under your own accident insurance policy if you have uninsured motorists' coverage.
-Since uninsured motorist coverage is required by Missouri law, chances are you DO have this coverage in the legally required amount of $25,000 for bodily injury per person and $50,000 for bodily injury per accident.
-Although it might not seem fair for your insurance company to have to pay when someone else was at fault, remember two things: 1) You pay for this coverage just in case of an uninsured motorist accident and 2) Your insurance company can pursue the at-fault party for reimbursement.
+In the event of an uninsured motorist accident, you may be able to claim under your own accident insurance policy if you have uninsured motorists' coverage.
+Since uninsured motorist coverage is required by Missouri law, chances are you do have this coverage in the legally required amount of $25,000 for bodily injury per person and $50,000 for bodily injury per accident.
+Although it might not seem fair for your insurance company to have to pay when someone else was at fault, remember two things: 1) You pay for this coverage just in case of an uninsured motorist accident, and 2) Your insurance company can pursue the at-fault party for reimbursement.

 If the uninsured motorist driver was in a work vehicle at the time of the accident, or on a work errand, you may be able to pursue a claim against the employer or vehicle owner.

 If your uninsured motorist coverage does not adequately cover expenses and losses, you may want to investigate whether it is worth pursuing the uninsured motorist for additional compensation.

 Other factors that may complicate an uninsured motorist claim include the fact that driving without insurance is against the law and criminal charges might be filed, especially if the person was also driving without a license and/or was a drunk driver or a hit and run.
 Additionally, some uninsured motorist insurance contains certain exclusions or limitations because uninsured motorist coverage is mandatory in Missouri, sometimes these exclusions or limitations have been struck down because our State has a public policy that overrides those provisions.
 Also, in some circumstances, the accident victim may be allowed to stack or add other policies of uninsured motorist coverage on cars that are garaged at the same household.